 It kind of reminded me of some kind of anime/comic convention with a twist of EDM and insanity.

 The atmosphere was a little less crazy than that of EDC LV.
 Depending on the DJ and the song, the crowd was a little toned down, but oppositely, it turned into something familiar to what I know.

 At times, I was like, “yeah, definitely Japan”.
 In other times, I forgot that I was even in a different country.
 When Carnage was on, there was a mosh pit and the place was packed.
 It forced me to stop and take a picture of the sheer craziness.
 At one point I wanted to join, but something inside me stopped me in fear of my life.
 Looked fun though.

 But enough about me.
 Let’s go focus on our unicorns.

-Just so you know, Yuri attended her first EDC last year and was able to make it for the 20th Anniversay.
-So I asked Yuri on what she thought about it:
+Just so you know, Yuri attended her first EDC last year and was able to make it for the 20th Anniversary.
+So I asked Yuri about what she thought about it:

 Here’s a group we found who were rocking the iHR brand.

 The title Electric Daisy Carnival seems to attract a wide variety of people, but also a kind raver community which still continues kandi tradition.

 Although there were many kandi ravers, of course, there were more people who didn’t know about PLUR or how to trade kandi.
 Yuri, Saori, a few friends, and I, had to teach them the wonders of the rave – While passing out IHR kandi.